Momčilo Gavrić (soldier): Post-war life

 After the liberation of Belgrade, Major Tucović made sure that Gavrić would receive aid from a British mission that was helping war orphans in Serbia.
 He was sent to the United Kingdom in Faversham, Kent, and finished his education at the Henry Wreight School (now merged into Queen Elizabeth's Grammar School, Faversham), graduating in 1921.
 He returned to Serbia the same year, after Serbian Prime Minister Nikola Pašić ordered the return of all children to Serbia.
 In Trbušnica, he was reunited with his three brothers who had survived the murders in 1914.

 According to his son Branislav, Momčilo Gavrić had an incident with the law in 1929.
 He was working in Šabac and Belgrade when he reached the age of conscription, and at the military barracks in Slavonska Požega, he reported that he already had been in the army during the war.
 He also said that he had been wounded, and had received the Albanian Commemorative Medal.
 However, an ethnic Croat in the Royal Yugoslav Army tried to push Gavrić into signing a confession that he had told a lie.
 He refused, and was sent to prison, spending two months there.

 After another period of military service, he returned to Belgrade, where he learnt graphic design and took his driver's licence.
 There, he also married his wife Kosara, with whom he worked in the Vapa paper mill.

 Branislav Gavrić further told that during the Second World War, Momčilo was imprisoned twice by the German occupying forces.
 After the war, in 1947, OZNA arrested him for claiming that the Albanians were no brothers to Serbs and saying how he "felt that brotherhood of theirs in 1915, when they were killing us", during a time when the presidents of Yugoslavia and Albania (Josip Broz Tito and Enver Hoxha) were great friends.

 In 1987, he participated in a Yugoslav documentary about his experiences during the First World War.

 Legacy

 Momčilo Gavrić died in Belgrade in 1993.
-There are memorials dedicated to him on the island of Korfu and in the Jadar Museum in Loznica.
+There are memorials dedicated to him on the island of Corfu and in the Jadar Museum in Loznica.
 In 2014, a street in Loznica was named after him.

 On 2 April 2015, the Serbian government decided to raise a monument in Belgrade dedicated to Gavrić.